zxkjack123/mcnp2cad/README.rst

 The following groups intend to support such implementations:

+* CNERG will develop an iGeom-like interface as part of a Trelis & Cubit plugin that uses this library to import MCNP geometry into Trelis/Cubit

+* The SIGMA team will develop an iGeom-like interface as part of an implementation of CGM that is based on the OpenCascade solid modeling engine.
+This version may support a command line tool.

+The following groups intend to support such implementations:

 * CNERG_ will develop an iGeom-like interface as part of a Trelis_ & Cubit_
   plugin that uses this library to import MCNP geometry into Trelis/Cubit.